brimdata/grafana-zed-datasource/README.md

 ![HTTP method count panel](https://github.com/brimdata/grafana-zed-datasource/raw/main/src/img/http-method-count.png)

-To see the effect of the `$__interval` variable, open the Network tab of your browser's Developer Tools and click the most recent request against the Zed lake API's `query` endpoint.
-Here we can see the final query assembled by the plugin that was sent to the Zed lake API based on the current panel settings.
+To see the effect of the `$__interval` variable, open the Network tab of your browser's Developer Tools and click the most recent request issued against the Zed lake API's `query` endpoint.
+Here we can see the final query assembled by the plugin based on the current panel settings.
 We can see that the `$__interval` variable was replaced with a duration string `2s` that reflects 2-second time buckets.
 If you zoom in/out to change the current time range for the plot and check again, you'll see this value change.

 ![DevTools Network Tab](https://github.com/brimdata/grafana-zed-datasource/raw/main/src/img/devtools-network-tab.png)